WHO flags Omicron risk, travel curbs tighten, Biden urges vaccination

 NEEDS MORE RESEARCH

-Further research was needed to understand Omicron's potential to escape protection against immunity induced by vaccines and previous infections, it added.
+Further research was needed to understand Omicron's potential to escape protection against immunity induced by vaccines and previous infections, the WHO said.

 An infectious disease expert from South Africa, where scientists first identified Omicron, said it was too early to say whether symptoms were more severe than previous variants, but the variant did appear to be more transmissible.